ycpcs/cs365-spring2017/assign/assign02.md

 ### Small (20x20) test

 Here is an automated test you can run.
-From your `CS365_Assign02` directory, run the following command:
+From your `CS365_Assign02` directory, run the following commands:

     wget http://ycpcs.github.io/cs365-spring2017/assign/runtests.zip
+    unzip runtests.zip

 Then, run `make`.
 To test the parallel version of your program, run the command